You Found Me

 "You Found Me" is a song by American rock band the Fray.
 It was released in November 2008 as the lead single from their eponymous second studio album.
 Live performances of the song from concerts in Europe surfaced on YouTube in late 2007, when the song was titled "Amistad".
 The band began streaming the song on their website on November 21, 2008.
 The single was digitally released in the U.S., Canadian, UK, Australian and French iTunes Stores and had a physical release later on.

 The song became the group's third single to sell 2 million downloads in the United States, after "How to Save a Life" and "Over My Head (Cable Car)".

 It has sold 3.6 million copies in the US as of February 2015, making it one of the most downloaded rock songs.
 The single was certified double platinum by the RIAA and the ARIA in 2009.

 The song was nominated for a Choice Music: Rock Track award at the 2009 Teen Choice Awards.

 The song was ranked No. 13 on the Hot 100 Songs of 2009 list and No. 36 on Billboard's Best Adult Pop Songs of the Decade list.
 It was also ranked No. 42 on Billboard's Top 100 Digital Tracks of the Decade list and No. 61 on the ARIA's list of the Top 100 Tracks of the Decade.

 Background and writing

+Prior to its official release, the song was first performed live on November 9, 2007, where it was known as "Amistad" and featured slightly darker lyrics from the final version.